 About the training

 Tier 1 entails two hours of online activity including viewing an information film and attending a 30-minute live webinar.
-It is relevant to all staff working in any sector who may occasionally interact with people with a learning disability and/or autism, but who do not have responsibility for providing direct care or making decisions about care or support.
+It is relevant to all staff working in any sector who may occasionally interact with people with a learning disability and autistic people, but who do not have responsibility for providing direct care or making decisions about care or support.

 Tier 2 is a live hybrid event for which you can book a physical or online place.
 It is co-delivered by an Expert by Experience, a family carer and a professional person working within a learning disability service.

-This whole-day event is relevant to health and social care staff and others with responsibility for providing care and support for people with autism or a learning disability, but who would seek support from others for complex management or complex decision making.
+This whole-day event is relevant to health and social care staff and others with responsibility for providing care and support for autistic people or people with a learning disability, but who would seek support from others for complex management or complex decision making.